Events in the next 6 months

 Hilary Caws-Elwitt has her BA in English & American Literature from Harvard, MLS from University of Arizona, and ran Susquehanna County Reads for its first 4 years.
 But mostly she loves reading and discussing the books!

-Title: HYBRID: Afternoon Book Discussion: Better Living Through Birding
+Title: HYBRID: Afternoon Book Discussion: Let Us Descend

 Location: Watson Room